Zenon: The Zequel

-Zenon: The Zequel is a 2001 Disney Channel Original Movie directed by Manny Coto.
+Zenon: The Zequel is a 2001 American science fiction comedy film directed by Manny Coto.
 It is the second installment of the Disney Channel's Zenon television film series, following the first installment, Zenon: Girl of the 21st Century (1999), and preceding Zenon: Z3 (2004).
+The film premiered on Disney Channel on January 12, 2001.
 The film is also the first sequel to be produced under the Disney Channel Original Movie banner.

+This is the only Zenon film where Raven-Symoné does not play Nebula.
+She is replaced by Shadia Simmons.

 The Disney Channel Original Series Lizzie McGuire premiered after the film's premiere.

-This is the only Zenon film where Raven-Symoné doesn't play Nebula.
-She is replaced by Shadia Simmons.
+This is the last film directed by Manny Coto before his death in 2023.

 Plot

-Zenon Kar is now 15, two years older, in the year 2051 and none the wiser about the dangers of meddling, but when she shows Nebula a new game and how to play it, she inadvertently empties out Commander Plank's office and is assigned work detail in the Alien Patrol lab.
-It is revealed that Greg broke up with Zenon.
+Zenon Kar is 15 now and none the wiser about the dangers of meddling.
+When she shows Nebula a new game and how to play it, she inadvertently empties out Commander Plank's office and is assigned work detail in the Alien Patrol lab.
+It is also revealed that Greg broke up with her.
 The space station is now under command of the military and General Hammond is assigned to command the station.
-Even worse, he assigns Zenon to look after his daughter who turns out to be her old nemesis, Margie, who's demanding and threatens to have her dad kick Zenon and her family off the space station if Zenon doesn't obey her.
+He assigns Zenon to look after his daughter who turns out to be her old nemesis, Margie, who's demanding and threatens to have her dad kick Zenon and her family off the space station if Zenon doesn't obey her.

-Zenon then discovers that her space station is being decommissioned due to damage from the plot by Wyndum and Lutz and sneaks down to Earth to try and stop it after getting a message from aliens that seem to want to meet with Proto Zoa, but Margie sneaks down to Earth as well, making it look like Zenon forced her to come along.

-With the help of Aunt Judy, the girls track down Proto Zoa, who has become a recluse due to a combination of writer's block and the feeling he has passed the apex of his career due to his space concert, and convince him to join them.
+Zenon sneaks down to Earth after getting a message from aliens that seem to want to meet with Proto Zoa.
+Margie sneaks down to Earth as well, making it look like Zenon forced her to come along.
+With the help of Aunt Judy, the girls track down Proto Zoa, who has become a recluse after feeling he has passed the apex of his career due to his space concert, and convince him to join them.
 With Margie, Aunt Judy, Nebula, Orion the Alien Patrol lab guy, Proto Zoa, and her mother, Zenon goes to meet with the aliens near the Moon.
 However, their ship runs out of fuel and they nearly crash to their deaths on the Moon, but the aliens show up and rescue them.
 After Zenon meets the aliens on the Moon, they turn out to be friendly and, communicating with Zenon telepathically, reveal that they have been lost in space for three years and need the ship's navigation charts to get home, thinking it impolite to just take them.